jo/sync-tank/distributed-migration-strategies/index.md

 The `groupId` attribute clearly establishes the association of the todo item with the group above.
 It is also easy to see how multiple todo items could belong to this group if each of them specified the same group id.

-It is also interesting that the todo item schema is at version three already.
-Why is that?
-It's because we've had a long talk with our developers and we decided to make their lives easier by *requiring* the `groupId` attribute.
-Every todo item *must* belong to exactly one group and we can make sure this is the case through schema *validations*.
-When developers can rely on this assumption, the application code becomes simpler and more maintainable.
-That's good for business.
-But as before there are documents from the past that already exist in user databases.
-These do not have group ids and they are *invalid* now.
-So by adding a *required* attribute to the schema, we have introduced another *breaking change*.
-This is why we increase the schema version once more.

 We now have a good idea about how to adapt the data schema in order to react to the latest feature requests.
 We have even found a way to make developers happy by enforcing their expectations through schema validations.
 At this point we would like to release a new version of the web app that allows users (1) to mark todos as important, (2) to change the color scheme of their apps, (3) to choose from a number of progress states and (4) to sort their todo items into groups.

 But wait!
-We have not solved the problem of how to update existing todo items.
+We have not talked about the problem of how to update existing todo items.
 Increasing the schema version for new documents is all very well, but which steps can we take to make sure that old documents can adhere to the new version?
 In principle, we know what to do:

 1. We have to take all the old documents, remove the `isDone` property and replace it with a sensible mapping to some `status` (like `isDone` being `false` means `status` is `active`),
 2. And then we have to assign each existing document to some default group by setting the `groupId` to the default group's id.